 Day Journal, an Android journaling app, is quite capable of keeping a record of your daily life.
 It’s got some pretty neat features too, such as inserting a map of your location from where you are recording your entry in addition to inserting the local weather at the time of the entry.
 Adding entries is a breeze and you can insert audio and photos into your entries as well.
 The audio recording works seamlessly however I could not add photos when I took them with my camera.
-I was able to take the photo from within the...read more!
+I was able to take the photo from within the program but it...read more!

 After using Memoires: the Diary for the past week, a very feature-laden android journaling app, I find that there is a lot to like about this program.
 First of all, the price is right, as it is available for free on the Google Play store – what’s not to like about that?
 The journal entry process is very easy and straight forward.
 You can enter text, photos, audio and emoticons.
 In addition, the program will automatically add the weather and a map of your location if you desire.
-The user interface is very...read more!
+The user interface is very attractive in the...read more!

 Not only does keeping a journal on your favorite device have incredible benefits over the alternative, but it is usually very affordable as well.
 While I typically encourage the serious digital journaler to eventually pay for a premium service, free alternatives are a great choice if you are just getting started.
 To help you out I have compiled a list of the top 5 free ways you can get started on your digital journaling adventure for free.
 Try the free option of a journaling service.
 Many journal services allow you to try it out for free....read more!